zppratt/rfsis/README.md

 7. `sudo ./echoserver`

 ### Note:
 The tap device and the IP configuration in config.json need to be different.

+## Usage
+1. On the same box just `telnet 192.168.1.101 8080`